LinguaPhylo/linguaPhylo.github.io/setup.md

 Please ensure that you have the necessary write permissions in the working directory.

 For Windows, note that "C:\Program Files" is usually a protected directory.
-However, you can copy the "examples" or "tutorials" folder into your "Documents" folder and work in that location to avoid any permission issues.
+However, you can copy the "examples" and "tutorials" folders with "data" into your "Documents" folder and work in that location to avoid any permission issues.

 To simulate data at 5 replicates, after replacing `$LPHY` variable with your LPhy installation path.